 Accrued Insurance.
 The Partnership is self-insured for general and product, workers' compensation and automobile liabilities up to predetermined amounts above which third party insurance applies.
-As of September 25, 2021 and September 26, 2020, the Partnership had accrued liabilities of \$66,124 and \$72,942, respectively, representing the total estimated losses for known and anticipated or unasserted general and product, workers' compensation and automobile claims.
-For the portion of the estimated liability that exceeds insurance deductibles, the Partnership records an asset within other assets (or prepaid expenses and other current assets, as applicable) related to the amount of the liability expected to be covered by insurance which amounted to \$16,101 and \$17,572 as of September 25, 2021 and September 26, 2020, respectively.
+As of September 24, 2022 and September 25, 2021, the Partnership had accrued liabilities of \$64,065 and \$66,124, respectively, representing the total estimated losses for known and anticipated or unasserted general and product, workers' compensation and automobile claims.
+For the portion of the estimated liability that exceeds insurance deductibles, the Partnership records an asset within other assets (or prepaid expenses and other current assets, as applicable) related to the amount of the liability expected to be covered by insurance which amounted to \$15,710 and \$16,101 as of September 24, 2022 and September 25, 2021, respectively.

 Legal Matters.
 The Partnership's operations are subject to operating hazards and risks normally incidental to handling, storing and delivering combustible liquids such as propane.
 The Partnership has been, and will continue to be, a defendant in various legal proceedings and litigation as a result of these operating hazards and risks, and as a result of other aspects of its business.
-In this regard, the Partnership's natural gas and electricity business is currently a defendant in a putative class action suit in the Northern District of New York.
-The complaint alleges a number of claims under various consumer statutes and common law in New York and Pennsylvania regarding pricing offered to electricity customers in those states.
-The complaint was dismissed in part by the district court, but causes of action based on the New York consumer statute and breach of contract were allowed to proceed.
-Based on the nature of the allegations in the suit, the Partnership believes that the suit is without merit and is defending against it vigorously.
-With respect to this pending suit, the Partnership has determined, based on the allegations and discovery to date, that no reserve for a loss contingency is required.
-The Partnership is unable to reasonably estimate the possible loss or range of loss, if any, arising from the action.
+In this regard, the Partnership's natural gas and electricity business was sued in a putative class action suit in the Northern District of New York.
+The complaint alleged a number of claims under various consumer statutes and common law in New York and Pennsylvania regarding pricing offered to electricity customers in those states.
+The case was dismissed in part by the district court, but causes of action based on the New York consumer statute and breach of contract were allowed to proceed.
+On April 12, 2022, the court granted summary judgment in favor of the Partnership on the remaining counts and the complaint was dismissed in full.
+The plaintiff has filed an appeal to the Second Circuit Court of Appeals.
+The Partnership believes that the appeal is without merit.
+Accordingly, it was determined that no reserve for a loss contingency is required.
 Although any litigation is inherently uncertain, based on past experience, the information currently available to the Partnership, and the amount of its accrued insurance liabilities, the Partnership does not believe that currently pending or threatened litigation matters, or known claims or known contingent claims, will have a material adverse effect on its results of operations, financial condition or cash flow.